 Let’s take a closer look at how you can research keywords effectively:

 The very first step of keyword research is to brainstorm and come up with a few primary keywords.
-These are the basic topics that you’ll use to start your keyword research for small businesses.
+These are the basic topics that you’ll use to start your keyword research for small business.

 You should get your team involved in this process as well to increase the keyword pool.
 While the pool needn’t be massive, it helps to have as many different types of keywords as possible.

 If you’ve got stakeholders in your small business other than yourself, you should involve them in these brainstorming sessions as well.
 This can help you get their perspective into the keyword research process.

 2. Question Boards and Forums

 Additionally, you can search for forums in your niche.
 These are places where people will most likely ask questions that might be relevant to your business.

 You should look for questions that might be related to your business.
 These are likely to be questions that your audience might use in search engines as well.

 This can help you identify the themes based on which your audience searches online.
 Take note of these themes as they can help you find keywords for your brand or small business.

 For example, if you search using the keyword “keyword research,” you’ll get numerous answers from which you’ll be able to figure out other keywords.
 These include “keyword research tools”, “what is keyword research”, etc.